HalleGJ18/BinaryTree/README.md

     ``tree.print_tree()``
 ### Output
 *value of node; left child node; right child node; parent node*
+The left child, right child and parent nodes are represented by the index of those nodes in the tree.nodes array.

 ## Search tree
 searches tree for value and says if present or not